-Based on the risk identified and procedures performed, we found the valuation of the retirement benefit obligations to be acceptable (FY22: acceptable).
+Based on the risk identified and procedures performed, we concluded that the recognition of no impairment was appropriate (FY22: no impairment).

-3 Our application of materiality and an overview of the scope of our audit
+3. Our application of materiality and an overview of the scope of our audit

-Materiality for the Group financial statements as a whole was set at £16.3m (FY22: £15.9m).
+Materiality for the Group financial statements as a whole was set at £16.4m (FY22: £16.4m).
 This was determined with reference to a range of benchmarks of revenue (0.9%), total assets (0.1%) and operating profit (3.7%).
-Last year we determined our materiality to be £16.3m based on a primary benchmark of normalised profit before tax, of which it represented 5.6%.
+Last year we determined our materiality to be £16.5m based on a primary benchmark of normalised profit before tax, of which it represented 5.2%.

-Materiality for the parent Company financial statements as a whole was set at £16.2m (2022: £15.8m), determined with reference to a range of benchmarks of revenue (0.9%), total assets (0.1%) and operating profit (3.7%).
-Last year we determined our materiality to be £15.8m based on a primary benchmark of normalised profit before tax, of which it represented 5.6%.
+Materiality for the parent Company financial statements as a whole was set at £8.0m (2022: £8.5m), determined with reference to a benchmark of Parent Company total assets, of which it represents 0.1% (2022: 0.1%).